 Understanding ADHD, Attention and Behaviour in Children

-If your child is restless, impulsive, or struggling to focus, you may be wondering if it could be ADHD.
+If your child is restless, impulsive, or struggling to focus, you may be wondering if they could have ADHD.

 You might be noticing: